LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * [Solution Code](#solution-code)

 ## <a id="overview"></a>Overview
-The Chain Expander example demonstrates the different concepts explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article published on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com).
-This application is based on the Java edition of the Elektron Message API and is designed in a way that makes it easily reusable in your own source code application.
+This project contains two Java example applications that demonstrate the different concepts explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article published on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com).
+These applications are based on the Java edition of the Elektron Message API that is an API of the Thomson Reuters Elektron SDK.

 ## <a id="disclaimer"></a>Disclaimer
 The source code presented in this project has been written by Thomson Reuters for the only purpose of illustrating the *Decoding chains* articles [part 1](https://developers.thomsonreuters.com/article/elektron-article-1) and [part 2](https://developers.thomsonreuters.com/article/elektron-article-1) published on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com).
 It has not been tested for a usage in production environments.